A mecca for skiing and outdoor enthusiasts

 - Luxury: Copperhill Mountain Lodge – Probably the best hotel in Åre.
 With its own lift and ski slope right outside the door.

-Search for the best and cheapest hotels in Åre here.
+Search for the best hotels in Åre here.

 Table of contents